 Eggs are a source of protein I often overlook.
 I view them as breakfast food, and I’m not the type of person who cooks breakfast.
 My morning “cooking” is blending a smoothie or reheating leftovers in the microwave.
-Well, this blog has taught me eggs can make a quick and easy dinner.
+I’d love to try more breakfasts from around the world, but I’m just not awake enough in the morning LOL!
+However, this blog has taught me eggs can make a quick and easy dinner.
 Don’t believe me?
 Check out these Mexican Baked Eggs.
 They were delicious!
 And in that vein, I am trying another egg dish for dinner, but from the opposite side of the world.
 Turkish Menemen is filled with eggs, vegetables, and spices, and promises to be very quick and easy.
 Let’s find out!

 Turkish Menemen Recipe is an amazingly tasty breakfast, lunch and dinner recipe.
 Summer tomatoes and green peppers combine with eggs in a pan to make this simple, quick and oh so yummy meal.

 Ah, I do love a recipe with a short ingredient list that’s filled with easy-to-find basics, and this Turkish Menemen has exactly that.
 I had to shop for everything but the salt, pepper, and olive oil, but I didn’t have a problem finding anything.

 I went with 28 ounces of canned diced tomatoes to really up the easy factor.
 The only thing I wasn’t sure of was the green peppers.
 I had to scroll through the photos in the blog post to confirm whether I needed to buy a green bell pepper or hot peppers.